pinkpig777/agentic-resume-tailor/README.md

 OPENAI_API_KEY=YOUR_OPENAI_API_KEY
 ```

-If you run locally, load `.env` with `python -m dotenv run -- <command>` or export variables in your shell.
 The app reads `OPENAI_API_KEY` from `.env` or the process environment.

-All app settings live in `config/user_settings.json`.
-Keys map to the Settings fields:
+All other app settings live in
+`config/user_settings.json` and are edited via the Settings page.

+Example settings:

 ```json
 {